mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/mysql.md

-# Query the model from PostgreSQL database
+# Query the model from MySQL database

-This section assumes that you have trained a new model using [psql](/model/postgresql/) or [MindsDB Studio](/model/train/).
+This section assumes that you have trained a new model using [MySQL](/model/mysql/) or [MindsDB Studio](/model/train/).
 To query the model, you will need to `SELECT` from the model table:

 ```sql
 SELECT